The Real Dogs of

 Or Get Reprint (PDF)

 Say hi to Pippi, a 7-year-old English Bulldog.
 Actually, there’s nothing she’d like better.
 She has enough fans on ground in White Bear Lake to be a social media influencer.
 But she has neither fairness of face nor the blind ambition for pushing product.
-Pippi is simply what you would call a piece-a-work…
+See what she does fantasize about.

 Or Get Reprint (PDF)